 115.51(c) SOPD1-8.13, Offender Sexual Abuse and Harassment, page 14, states, "All allegations including anonymous, third party, verbal, or allegations made in writing shall be accepted and moved forward in accordance with the offender sexual abuse coordinated response outlined in this procedure."

-Auditor reviewed two PREA Notifications made by anonymous reporters.
-WERDCC initiated their coordinate response according to their policy and PREA national standards.
+Auditor reviewed five PREA Notifications made by an anonymous reports and third party reports.
+WMCC initiated their coordinate response promptly according to their policy and PREA national standards.